Last Updated: 3 weeks ago

 8. They will tell meow their minds out to talk to you

 If you plan to own a Bambino cat, be prepared to hear lots of vocal cries and meows.
 They may, in fact, be one of the most vocal breeds.

 They will communicate with you constantly to express what they feel, especially during mealtime.

 Bambino cats meow or vocalize too when they lack attention.
 To lessen excessive vocalization, give them lots of attention and playtime to keep them from getting bored.

 Size never limits the Bambino cat.
 Although they may tire easily because of their short legs, they can be very playful.

-Bambinos have an affectionate personality.
+Bambinos have affectionate personalities.
 Their playful and affectionate nature actually makes this breed get along well with other pets, including dogs.

 They do quite well with children too.
-This makes them an ideal pet and animal companion to have in households since they easily adjust and adapt.
+This makes them ideal pets and animal companions to have in households since they easily adjust and adapt.

 Unlike other cat breeds, Bambinos need to be showered with attention.
 They will constantly want to be by your side or to be noticed by their human.